FZJ-INM1-BDA/siibra-python/docs/create_preconfiguration.rst

     * Volume of interest
     * Parcellation-based activity timeseries (tabular)

-**Not listed:** If the data is not fitting to any of the catagories and would like to see your data in siibra, then a new schema is needed as otherwise CI will fail.
+**Not listed:** If the data is not fitting to any of the categories and would like to see your data in siibra, then a new schema is needed as otherwise CI will fail.
 It is expected that each new schema should be as general as possible.
 For example, instead of a schema for regional BOLD data, a schema for activity